callstack/linaria/docs/HOW_IT_WORKS.md

 ## Webpack loader

-The webpack loader reads the comment output from the Babel plugin and writes it to a CSS file, which can be picked up by `css-loader` to generate the final CSS.
+The webpack loader uses the Babel plugin internally and writes the CSS text to a CSS file, which can be picked up by `css-loader` to generate the final CSS.
 It's also responsible for generating the sourcemap from the metadata from the Babel plugin.